Jacob: Genesis narrative

-Birth to Isaac and Rebecca
+Birth

 Jacob and his twin brother, Esau, were born to Isaac and Rebecca after 20 years of marriage, when Isaac was 60 years of age.
-Rebecca was uncomfortable during her pregnancy and went to inquire of God why she was suffering.
-She received the prophecy that twins were fighting in her womb and would continue to fight all their lives, even after they became two separate nations.
-The prophecy also said that "the one people shall be stronger than the other people; and the elder shall serve the younger" (Genesis 25:25 KJV).
+Rebecca was uncomfortable during her pregnancy: the twins struggled with each other in her womb, and she went to inquire of God why she was suffering.
+She received the prophecy that the two nations to whom she would give birth would be divided: "the one people shall be stronger than the other people; and the elder shall serve the younger".

 When the time came for Rebecca to give birth, the firstborn, Esau, came out covered with red hair, as if he were wearing a hairy garment, and his heel was grasped by the hand of Jacob, the secondborn.
 According to Genesis 25, Isaac and Rebecca named the first son Esau (עשו).
 The second son they named Jacob (Hebrew: יעקב, Ya'aqob or Ya'aqov, meaning "heel-catcher", "supplanter", "leg-puller", "he who follows upon the heels of one", from עקב, aqab or aqav, "seize by the heel", "circumvent", "restrain", a wordplay upon עקבה, iqqebah or iqqbah, "heel").

 The boys displayed very different natures as they matured: "... and Esau was a cunning hunter, a man of the field; but Jacob was a simple man, dwelling in tents".
 Moreover, the attitudes of their parents toward them also differed: "And Isaac loved Esau, because he did eat of his venison: but Rebecca loved Jacob."